OW-Rep: Open World Object Detection with Instance Representation Learning: Experiments

 \subsection{Experimental Setup}

-\textbf{Implementation Details.} We utilized \textit{PROB}~\cite{zohar2023prob} for the open-world object detector, which employs the deformable DETR~\cite{zhu2020deformable} with a DINO-pretrained~\cite{caron2021emerging} Resnet-50 FPN backbone~\cite{gupta2022ow}.
-The model uses $100$ input queries and a query embedding dimension of ${d=256}$.
-The training is conducted for 41 epochs, starting with only the $\mathcal{L}_{sup}$ using labels from known classes.
-The losses $\mathcal{L}_{\text{unk},reg}$ and $\mathcal{L}_{et}$ are applied after 36 and 15 epochs with weight coefficients ${\alpha=0.1}$, ${\beta=1.0}$, respectively.
+\textbf{Implementation Details.} We utilized \textit{PROB}~\cite{zohar2023prob} for the open-world object detector, which employs deformable DETR~\cite{zhu2020deformable} with a DINO-pretrained~\cite{caron2021emerging} Resnet-50 FPN backbone~\cite{gupta2022ow}.
+The model uses $100$ input queries, each with an embedding dimension of ${d=256}$.
+Training runs for 41 epochs, with the losses $\mathcal{L}_{b,\text{unk}}$ and $\mathcal{L}_{et}$ applied after the initial warmup period, using weight coefficients of ${\alpha=0.1}$, ${\beta=1.0}$.
 The batch size is set to 32, and the AdamW optimizer is employed with a learning rate of $3e^{-4}$.

-For embedding transfer, we utilize the ViT-L DINOv2 model~\cite{oquab2023dinov2} with feature dimension ${D=1024}$ and select the top ${k=10}$ proposals with the highest objectness scores as pseudo-unknowns.
-The ViT-H SAM model~\cite{kirillov2023segment} is utilized for unknown box refinement, and sampled four regular grid points from each proposal to use as prompts to generate a mask.
+For unknown box refinement, we employed the ViT-H SAM model~\cite{kirillov2023segment} to generate masks, using the top ${k=10}$ proposals with the highest objectness scores as prompts.
+For embedding transfer, we used the ViT-L DINOv2 model~\cite{oquab2023dinov2} with a feature dimension of ${D=1024}$.
 The remaining hyperparameters are set as follows: ${\kappa=0.5}$, ${\sigma=1.0}$, ${\delta=1.0}$.

-\textbf{Evaluation Metrics.} To evaluate detection quality, the mean Average Precision~(mAP) is used for known objects.
-However, for unknown objects, false positives become unreliable as not every object in the dataset is labeled.
-Therefore, following previous works, the Unknown-Recall~(U-Recall) is used as an unknown object detection metric~\cite{liu2022opening, gupta2022ow, zohar2023prob}.
+\textbf{Evaluation Metrics.} For known classes, the mean Average Precision~(mAP) is used for evaluation.
+However, for unknown objects, false positives become unreliable, as not every object in the dataset is labeled.
+Therefore, following previous works~\cite{liu2022opening, gupta2022ow, zohar2023prob}, the Unknown-Recall~(U-Recall) is used as a metric for unknown object detection.

-To assess the quality of instance embeddings, we compute Recall@$K$ for the prediction with the highest overlap for each ground truth~(GT) object.
-However, Recall@$K$ alone is unreliable due to the absence of consideration for undetected object's embeddings.
-To resolve this issue, we introduce a new metric dubbed \textit{Detection Recall}~(DetRecall), which assumes that undetected GT objects have no corresponding samples among their $K$-nearest neighbors.
-By adjusting the denominator of Recall@$K$ from the number of predictions to the number of GT objects, DetRecall can be simply computed as follows:
+To evaluate the quality of object embeddings, we first assign each ground truth object to the instance embedding of the predicted proposal with the highest overlap.
+Using these ground truth labels and corresponding features, we compute Recall@$K$ as a performance metric~\cite{kim2021embedding}, which measures how many objects have at least one sample from the same class among their $K$-nearest neighbors in the learned embedding space.
+When computing Recall@$K$, we assume that undetected ground truth objects have no valid corresponding samples in their $K$-nearest neighbors, as the detector failed to generate embeddings for them.